MHF0/Penetration-Testing/W01D01 Introduction.md

 ### What is Broken Access Control
 Broken access control vulnerabilities exist when a user can in fact access some resource or perform some action that they are not supposed to be able to access.

+## Cross Site Scripting - XSS

+Cross-site scripting (XSS) is a type of security vulnerability typically found in web applications.
+XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

+Cross-site scripting carried out on websites accounted for roughly 84% of all security vulnerabilities documented by Symantec up until 2007.
+XSS effects vary in range from petty nuisance to significant security risk, depending on the sensitivity of the data handled by the vulnerable site and the nature of any security mitigation implemented by the site's owner network.